AdguardTeam/AdguardKnowledgeBase/02.general/16.adguard-translations/docs.en.md

 Just send us a request to [translate@adguard.com](mailto:translate@adguard.com) and you’ll get the license key as a token of our gratitude.

-Besides, the most active translators may receive a proofreader’s status in future, should they express such intention, and that promises even more good stuff :)
+Besides, the most active translators may receive a Proofreader status in future, should they express such intention, and that promises even more good stuff :)